cambboyle/the-recipe-vault/README.md

 - Seasonal recipe recommendations: Highlight recipes based on seasonal ingredients or holidays.
 - User-generated content: Allow users to submit their own recipes for review and publication.
 - Recipe print functionality: Create a printer-friendly version of recipes.
-- Advanced search filters: Implement more detailed search options like cooking time, difficulty level, or dietary restrictions.
+- Advanced search filters: Implement more detailed search options such as cooking time, difficulty level, or dietary restrictions.
 - Recipe version control: Allow users to create personal variations of recipes and track changes.

 ## Technologies